DrummerBoy15/Potato-Security-System/README.md

 # Potato-Security-System
+The function of this code is for an arduino robot with ultrasonic sensors, buzzers, and a keypad to sound an alarm if someone enters the rooom it is located in.
+The alarm will continue buzzing untill the intruder/user types in the correct code.
+The user can also set their own passcode and leave their room to protect their possessions.
+This was written for a potato themed hackathon.
 This was coded using the Arduino IDE software.
-This code needed some libraries and functions from them to work.
+This code needed some libraries and functions from the Arudiono library to work.
 This was coded in C++.